blueturtleai/gimp-stable-diffusion/local/README.md

 ### GIMP

-The plugin is tested in GIMP 2.10 and runs most likely in all 2.* releases.
-Excluded is 2.99, because it's already Python 3 based.
+To run the plugin GIMP 2.10 is needed.

 1. Start GIMP and open the preferences dialog via "edit/preferences" and scroll down to "folders".
 Expand "folders" and click on "plug-ins".
 Select the folder which includes your username and copy the path.